 You’ve taken care of the down payment.
-You have identified the minor repairs that need to be made to get the house in perfect living conditions.
+You have identified the minor repairs that need to be made to get the house in perfect living condition.
 And you have paid the broker his/her commission.
 That’s it, right?
 Not quite.
-The last thing that needs to be taken care of is an expense called closing costs.
+The last thing that needs to be taken care of is closing costs.
 These costs have less to do with the financing of the property and are more related to the transactional costs of purchasing the property.

 A general rule of thumb for closing costs is between 2% to 3% of the overall property price i.e. if the property is worth $500,000, then closing costs can accumulate to up to $10,000 to $15,000.

 Land Transfer Tax: The provincial and/or municipal government charges land transfer tax on resale homes.
 This is most likely the biggest component of overall closing costs, and the actual amount is based on the purchase price of the property, as well as other factors.
 The tax amount varies by province while some cities may charge an incremental land transfer tax at a municipal level as well.
 Please note that these are paid on or after closing day, and first-time buyers may be able to receive a rebate for a part of the cost.